-However, what shattered his expectations was that his display of power did not intimidate Jiang Chen at all.
+What frustrated him even more was that the might of his sword did not intimidate Jiang Chen at all.
 Jiang Chen stood there, hands behind his back, exuding an air of tranquility.
+Liu Zhi and Liang Hong, standing beside him, were frozen in place, their expressions a mix of shock and disbelief.

 His voice was soft yet resonated clearly in everyone's ears.
-To be honest, Jiang Chen wasn't here to kill; the old man had lived a long life and wouldn't last many more years even if Jiang Chen spared him.
+To be honest, Jiang Chen wasn't here for murder.
+The old man had lived long enough; even if Jiang Chen spared him, he wouldn't have many years left.
 However, if he proved ungrateful, Jiang Chen would crush him like an ant underfoot.
+After all, stepping on an ant required little effort; it depended solely on Jiang Chen's mood—whether he wanted to step or not.

 "Clang!"